mongodb/specifications/source/run-command/run-command.rst

 RunCursorCommand MUST support a ``readPreference`` option that MUST be used to determine server selection.
 The selected server MUST be used for subsequent ``getMore`` commands.

+Load Balancers
+""""""""""""""

+When in ``loadBalanced`` mode, a driver MUST pin the connection the initial operation was executed on and reuse it for subsequent ``getMore`` operations.

+* See Load Balancer's section on `Behaviour With Cursors <https://github.com/mongodb/specifications/blob/master/source/load-balancers/load-balancers.rst#behaviour-with-cursors>`_

 Iterating the Cursor
 """"""""""""""""""""